Loader gif

 Most people don’t get into charitable giving purely for a tax benefit.
 However, the opportunity for tax savings is a nice perk for those who give back!
 If you itemize deductions on your income tax return, the IRS permits you to deduct the cash value of any contributions or donations made to qualified charitable organizations.

-Charitable donations are an excellent way to lower your taxable income while giving back to your community or supporting an organization you care about.
+Charitable donations are an excellent way to lower your while giving back to your community or supporting an organization you care about.
 But not all charities qualify, and not all American taxpayers can claim this deduction.
 Here’s everything you should know before making a charitable donation this year.

 At a glance: